yojoots/libbitcoin-system-wiki/Skynet-Friend-or-Foe.md

 #### Covert Bitcoin Usage
 > [I]nternet traffic patterns from running a node can identify you as a bitcoin user.
 [T]here’s no internet involved to receive the blockchain data, so your patterns are private to you.

 To the extent that this enables convert use it implies such users are entirely dependent on this one node.
-The scenario precludes redundant access through the Internet (for example) unless it is also private.
+The scenario precludes redundant access through the Internet (for example) unless it is also private, but also presumes that not to be the case.

 #### Partition Resistance
 > Without [redundancy] your ability to use the bitcoin network is limited, including your security against sybils...
 [P]rovides a redundant connection to the blockchain that doesn’t require internet.